decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

     type: 0 | 1;
 };

-// Warning: (ae-missing-release-tag) "GlobalTargetRaycastEventsSystemOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "GlobalTargetRaycastHelperSystemOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export type GlobalTargetRaycastEventsSystemOptions = {
+export type GlobalTargetRaycastHelperSystemOptions = {
     target?: PBVector3;
 };

 // Warning: (ae-missing-release-tag) "GlobalTargetRaycastOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export type GlobalTargetRaycastOptions = RaycastEventsSystemOptions & GlobalTargetRaycastEventsSystemOptions;
+export type GlobalTargetRaycastOptions = RaycastHelperSystemOptions & GlobalTargetRaycastHelperSystemOptions;

 // @public (undocumented)
 export const GltfContainer: LastWriteWinElementSetComponentDefinition<PBGltfContainer>;